oktadev/fga-drive-example/README.md

 ## 3. OpenFGA configuration

 In this sample.
 We are going to use OpenFGA to make access acontrol decisions.
-If you prefer to use the a managed FGA sertice, you may want to use the `main` branch.
+If you prefer to use the a managed FGA service, you may want to use the `main` branch and configure [Okta FGA](https://docs.fga.dev/) instead.
 Both use the same SDK, so once set up, your application can connect to either choice.

 ### OpenFGA